 • Chop the onions, carrots, and celery, garlic, and add to your slow cooker.

-• Dump in the tomatoes, broth, beans, bay leaf, oregano, salt, pepper.
+• Add the tomatoes, broth, prepped beans, bay leaf, oregano, salt, and pepper.

-• When ready to serve, add pasta and finish with basil, parm, and red chili flakes if you’d like.
+• When ready to serve, add pasta and finish with basil, parmesan, and chili flakes if you’d like.

 • Preheat your Instant Pot on the sauté setting.
 Add oil and chopped veggies, cook 4 minutes.
 Then add garlic, bay leaf, and oregano.
 Stir and cook 1-2 minutes.

-• Turn the pot to the “soup” setting and add the tomatoes, broth salt, pepper, and beans.
+• Turn the pot to the “soup” setting and add the tomatoes, broth, salt, pepper, and drained and rinsed canned beans.

 • Lock the lid and turn the pressure setting to “sealing.”
 Cook for 10 minutes.